asynkron/gam-web/src/blog/2017/02/20/limit-concurrency.md

 And this is it, now you can limit concurrency to a fixed number of workers, in our case `5`.
 And whatever work you send to the router PID, is now guaranteed to only execute at a maximum concurrency level of 5.

+There are of-course other strategies and use-cases for routers, but more on that in my next post.